 The rail industry operates a reservation system for booking assistance, called Passenger Assist.
-Passenger assistance can be booked up to 2 hours before your train departs the station.
-Our contact centres are open 24 hours a day, except Christmas day, to review and approve your booking requests through whatever method you choose to request your assistance.
+Passenger assistance can be booked up to 2 hours in advance of your train's departure time, our contact centres are open 24 hours a day (excluding Christmas day) on freephone 0800 0223729.